Dozens sentenced to death over murders of U.N. experts in Congo | Law-Order

 Dozens sentenced to death over murders of U.N. experts in Congo

-About 50 people were sentenced to death, many in absentia, in Democratic Republic of Congo on Saturday in connection with the murders of U.N. experts Zaida Catalan and Michael Sharp in 2017, a defence lawyer in the case said.

-A local immigration official was among those given death sentences while an army colonel was given 10 years in prison, said Tresor Kabangu, who represented several defendants in the trial.
-Congo has observed a moratorium on the death penalty since 2003 so those convicted will serve life sentences.
-But Human Rights Watch's senior researcher on Congo, Thomas Fessy, and Catalan's sister said investigators had ignored the potential involvement of higher-level officials and the trial had not revealed the truth.
+Human rights groups say investigators have ignored the potential involvement of higher-level officials, and Catalan and Sharp's families said they did not believe the ultimate masterminds had been brought to justice.
 Catalan, a Swede, and Sharp, an American, were investigating violence between government forces and a militia in the central Kasai region in March 2017 when they were stopped along the road by armed men, marched into a field and executed.

-Congolese officials have blamed the killings on the Kamuina Nsapu militia.
-They initially denied any state agents were involved but later arrested the colonel and several other officials who they said were working with the rebels.
+"In order for the truth to emerge, all suspects, including those higher up in the hierarchy, need to be questioned, which has not yet been done," she told Reuters.
+Sharp's mother, Michele, said she was glad some perpetrators were being held accountable, but wondered who gave the orders.

+"Surely someone in the upper echelons of power," she said.
+"We await further developments."
 Congo's chief military prosecutor was not immediately available for comment.
 Prosecutors have previously said that they followed the available evidence.
-Fessy said there were still more questions than answers after the verdict.

-"The investigation and ultimately this trial have failed to uncover the full truth about what happened.
-Congolese authorities, with U.N. support, should now investigate the critical role that senior officials may have played in the murders," he said.
-Sweden's foreign minister Ann Linde, echoed that call on Twitter: "Crucial that investigation concerning others involved continues to further uncover truth and bring justice.
-We encourage Congo authorities to fully cooperate with the U.N. mechanism."
+Sweden's foreign minister, Ann Linde, urged Congolese authorities to cooperate with a U.N. mechanism involved in the investigation to shine further light on the matter.
+"Crucial that investigation concerning others involved continues to further uncover truth and bring justice," she said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)